PXL-Digital-Application-Samples/playlistparser/README.md

 1. **Environment Variables**
    - Set `NODE_ENV=production` in API .env file
-   - Use production domain URLs instead of localhost
+   - Use production domain URLs instead of 127.0.0.1
    - Generate strong random values for `TOKEN_ENC_KEY` and `SESSION_SECRET`
    - Configure proper `SPOTIFY_REDIRECT_URI` for your domain